KxSystems/docs/docs/cloud/gcpm/architecture.md

 ### Tickerplant

-The Tickerplant (TP) is a specialized, single threaded kdb+ process that operates as a link between the client’s data feed and a number of subscribers.
+The tickerplant (TP) is a specialized, single threaded kdb+ process that operates as a link between the client’s data feed and a number of subscribers.
 It implements a pub-sub pattern: specifically, it receives data from the feed handler, stores it locally in a table then saves it to a log file.
-It publishes this data to a real-time database (RDB) and any clients that have subscribed to it.
+It publishes this data to a realtime database (RDB) and any clients that have subscribed to it.
 It then purges its local tables of data.

 Tickerplants can operate in two modes:

-Batch mode
+Batch

 : Collects updates in its local tables.
-It batches up for a period of time and then forwards the update to real-time subscribers in a bulk update.
+It batches up for a period of time and then forwards the update to realtime subscribers in a bulk update.

-Real-time mode
+Realtime

 : Forwards the input immediately.
 This requires smaller local tables but has higher CPU and network costs, bear in mind that each message has a fixed network overhead.